Why Too Much Dietary Fiber Can Cause Constipation

 Another study clarifies that a low-fiber diet does not cause chronic constipation.

-While increasing fiber intake might help some rare cases, it generally worsens symptoms, particularly in patients suffering from severe constipation.
+While increasing fiber intake might help in some rare cases, it generally worsens symptoms, particularly in patients suffering from severe constipation.

 Also, dietary fiber does not retain water in the intestine, contrary to popular belief (Stephen et al. 19797).